Take One Gram of Neural Features, Get Enhanced Group Robustness: GramClust : A Clustering Approach for Robust Optimization

-\paragraph{Robust optimization with pseudo-groups labels.} As a results of the clustering, each training image is now equipped with a pseudo-environment label $\hat{e}\in\N{E'}$.
-Combined with its class label, this provides a \textit{pseudo-group label} $\hat{g} = (\hat{e}, y)$.
-The training set being now partitioned into pseudo-groups, we train a robust classifier $h$, distinct from $\Phi$, with parameters $\btheta$, by minimizing the worst-group risk (GroupDRO \cite{Sagawa2020Distributionally}):
+Each training point $\x_i \in \cX$ is now associated with a class label $y_i$ and a pseudo-group annotation $\hat{g_i}$.
+We train a robust classifier $h$ with parameters $\btheta$ by minimizing the worst-group risk on the training dataset \citep{Sagawa2020Distributionally}: